 Characteristic clinical presentation

-Classic scabies is the most common form with notable symptoms of severe pruritus (worse in the evening), irritability, fatigue and, in some patients, fever from aforementioned secondary infections.
+Classic scabies is the most common form with notable symptoms of severe pruritus, which is often worse in the evening, irritability, fatigue, and, in some patients, fever from aforementioned secondary infections.
 The classic sign of scabies is the burrow, which is defined as a serpiginous grey line in the skin formed by the digestive secretions from the advancing mite.

-A more prompt pruritic allergic reaction is frequently observed, in a patient who has previously had scabies..
-Erythematous papules develop at the tunnel entry sites and pruritic papules may appear as part of an urticarial reaction – therefore not every itching spot contains a mite.
+A more prompt pruritic allergic reaction is frequently observed, in a patient who has previously had scabies.
+Erythematous papules develop at the tunnel entry sites and pruritic papules may appear as part of an urticarial reaction; therefore, not every itching spot contains a mite.

-Confirmation of the diagnosis requires the isolation of the mite, eggs or feces.
+Confirmation of the diagnosis requires the isolation of the mite, eggs, or mite feces.
 The simplest technique requires scraping the skin over the burrow with a scalpel blade, smearing the scrapings on a glass slide, and applying a drop of mineral oil to the debris.

-Atypical or otherwise complex presentations may necessitate the use of more definitive diagnostic modalities, such as microscopic examination of skin scrapings prepared with potassium hydroxide, high-resolution digital photography, dermoscopy or skin biopsy.
+Atypical or otherwise complex presentations may necessitate the use of more definitive diagnostic modalities, such as microscopic examination of skin scrapings prepared with potassium hydroxide, high-resolution digital photography, dermoscopy, or skin biopsy.

 Alternative methods that can be applied include the burrow ink test, in which suspicious papules are marked with ink and then wiped off with an alcohol pad to remove ink left on the surface.
 A positive result occurs when the ink tracks down the mite burrow, forming a characteristic zigzagged line visible to the naked eye.